patrice-truong/Azure-SSIS/README.md

 **Create an Azure-SSIS IR**

-If you have an SSISDB database already present in your target Azure SQL In ADF Studio, create an Azure-SSIS Integration runtime as a proxy (this will create the SSISDB database)
+If you have an SSISDB database already present in your target Azure SQL In ADF Studio, delete it.
+Creating an Azure-SSIS Integration runtime as a proxy will create the SSISDB database for you.

 ![azure-ssis-1](assets/azure-ssis-1.png)